top of page

 Do Other States Have Similar Solar Panel Mandates?

 Currently, California is the only state requiring solar systems on new construction projects, and it leads the way in clean energy development to mitigate climate change.
-However, California’s mandate could encourage other states to follow, especially as concern about climate change and greenhouse gas emissions increases.
+However, California’s mandate could encourage other states to follow, especially as concerns about climate change and greenhouse gas emissions increase.
+Solar advocates are encouraging such mandates for new homes in Nevada, Colorado, New Mexico, Texas, Minnesota, Michigan, North Carolina, Maryland, Pennsylvania and Massachusetts.

 Do All New Homes in California Need Solar Panels?